The Gaslight Anthem

 What Punk Rock Means To You?

 I don’t know how to answer this question or at least how to articulate it properly.
 Punk rock just quite simply makes me happy – whether that be listening to an album or attending a live show or even just talking about it with other punk fans (OR just fellow music fans in general).
-The punk scene feels like a place where I belong – I feel comfortable.
+The punk scene feels like a place where I belong – I feel comfortable and surrounded by people like me.
+It’s the people that make the punk scene so great.
 In recent years I have realised that I like punk music more than I like graphic design and that’s a big statement for me… not that the two things are interchangeable.

-Being a graphic designer and general admirer of good design, Japanese history and culture, befriending any cat that I see (because rented living means I can’t have my own), practising yoga and swimming so often that people refer to me as a fish, reading fantasy fiction – plus nature, walking and exploring.
+Being a graphic designer and general admirer of good design, befriending any cat that I see (because rented living means I can’t have my own), swimming so often that people refer to me as a fish, reading fantasy fiction – plus nature, walking and exploring.

 See the other members of the CPRW team here.